 Are there people out there?
 How do they move?
 What is their body shape?
 What are they wearing?
 For machines to interact with humans and the physical world, we need to train them to answer these questions.
 My research is focused on combining ideas from computer vision and machine learning to enable machines to perceive humans.
 During my Ph.D.
 I worked mostly on geometric modelling and articulated tracking from images.

 My work spans both the research aspect of creating the world most realistic human body models and the development of computationally efficient and scalable software that enables learning such models from large scale data sets.
 I completed an MSc in Statistics at Imperial College London, MSc in Artificial Intelligence at the Uni. of Manchester and BEng in Mechatronics and Robotics at the University of Liverpool.

-I'm a second year PhD Student at the department of Perceiving Systems.
-I'm developing multi-aerial vehicle intelligence for practical research application with prototypes built here at the institute.
-My current work involves integrating detections from real time deep neural networks into cooperative multi vehicle sensor fusion.
+I am a PhD Student at the department of Perceiving Systems, developing multi-aerial vehicle intelligence for practical research application with prototypes built here at the institute.
+My current work involves real time adaptive on board computer vision using recurrent deep neural networks.

 My research aims at understanding the world through the capture and analysis of heterogeneous data (MRI, CT, Point clouds, images, ...) in order to create applied digital instruments, that allow, for example, to generate novel views from a scene, to infer the human shape from a clothed scan, or to predict the amount of adipose tissue of a person from surface observations.
 To address this challenge, I adopt the approaches of Computer Vision, Signal Processing, Computer Graphics and Statistical Models.
 My research is often multi-disciplinary, as I need to combine knowledge from these different domains.